-For any that prefer to think and believe that Jesus actually paid the ultimate price, as a sacrifice for our sin debt, that His Father had to have a Blood Offering for our sins, then this text may not be of any help to you, but I leave it in the hope that all that you have read will eventually make an impression upon your hearts;
+For any that prefer to think and believe that Jesus actually paid the ultimate price, as a sacrifice for our sin debt, that His Father had to have a Blood Offering for our sins, then this text may not be of any help to you, but I leave it in the hope that all that have read it will eventually make an impression upon your hearts.

 1 And I, brethren, when I came to you, came not with excellency of speech or of wisdom, declaring unto you the testimony of God.

 2 For I determined not to know any thing among you, save Jesus Christ, and him crucified.

 4 And my speech and my preaching was not with enticing words of man's wisdom, but in demonstration of the Spirit and of power: (KJV)